SV-ROS/kinect/README.md

 This package provides scripts and launch files for the competition environment for the mapping, waypoint creation and navigation phases
 It provides these Nodes:
- - MSBMIOSvs    - A service for communicating with the Microsoft Benchmark Computer, a simulation mode is available so you don't need to run the Microsoft app to test the mapping and navigation. (see configuration below)
+ - MSBMIOSvs    - A service for communicating with the Microsoft Benchmark Computer, a simulation mode is available so you don't need to run the Microsoft app to test the mapping and navigation. (see configuration below).
- - Mapper.py    - A Node that runs the mapping and waypoint creation phases
+ - Mapper.py    - A Node that runs the mapping and waypoint creation phases.
- - Navigator.py - A Node that runs the navigation phase
+ - Navigator.py - A Node that runs the navigation phase.
  - SayText.py   - A node to interface with ROS sound_paly for voice synth.

 It supports the real Pinoner P3DX robot.

 It also needs:
    - rtabmap installed
    - ROSARIA installed